Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

-\paragraph*{Anthropomorphism (Qualitative Data)} To analyze the open-ended responses, we followed a three-step LLM-in-the-loop process \cite{dai_llm---loop_2023}:
+To analyze the open-ended responses, we followed a three-step LLM-in-the-loop process \citep{dai_llm---loop_2023}:

-\textbf{1.
-Codebook Creation via Iterative Thematic Analysis}: We conducted an iterative thematic analysis \cite{braun_using_2006} via manual coding to inductively extract key themes.
-Three researchers with expertise in natural language processing, human-computer interactions and behavioral sciences independently analyzed responses from 20 randomly drawn participants.
-Given the overlapping nature of the three open-ended questions, they were analyzed side-by-side.
-The researchers met after each round of independent coding (total of three rounds using 20, 20, and 40 participants, respectively) to discuss, refine, and consolidate codes into a final codebook (see Supplementary Material).
-For this first step, responses were initially translated into English using Google Translate.
-This approach for the initial coding in English may lead to a loss of linguistic nuance, but was chosen to create broader themes that transfer across languages.
+\paragraph{1.
+Codebook Creation via Iterative Thematic Analysis:} We employed an iterative thematic analysis \citep{braun_using_2006} to inductively derive key themes from the open-ended responses.
+To facilitate a unified cross-cultural analysis, responses were translated into English via Google Translate, prioritizing the identification of broad, transferable themes over localized linguistic nuance.
+The analysis was conducted in three stages by three researchers with expertise in natural language processing, human-computer interaction, and cross-cultural psychology.
+Initially, the researchers divided 100 participants to independently identify emergent themes, which were then synthesized into a preliminary codebook.

+To refine this framework, a calibration round was conducted where all three researchers independently coded a shared subset of 20 participants.
+Disagreements were resolved through consensus-based discussion, resulting in a finalized codebook.
+The reliability of this codebook was then validated using a separate test set of 100 participants.
+Two researchers independently coded this final set, and these results were used to evaluate the consistency and replicability of our thematic analysis (discussed in the next two steps).

-\textbf{2.
-Autorater Application}: The final codebook was applied to all the 1100 open-ended responses using an instruction-tuned LLM (Gemini V2) as an autorater \cite{than_updating_2025,dai_llm---loop_2023}.
-We used a few-shot learning approach, with detailed instructions provided in the Supplementary Information.
-To ensure all relevant information was considered, the three open-ended answers for each participant were concatenated into a single document for labeling.
-The model was instructed to provide a list of most relevant labels.
-LLMs exhibit variable performance across languages, potentially affecting reliability.
-To preserve native linguistic nuances, we conducted all autorater coding on original participant responses rather than translations.
+\paragraph{2.
+Autorater Application:} Following the validation of the codebook, we scaled the analysis to the full dataset ($N = 1,100$) by employing an instruction-tuned LLM (\texttt{Gemini 2.5 Pro}) as an automated rater \citep{than_updating_2025, dai_llm---loop_2023}, using the finalized codebook definitions as the basis for the model's prompts.
+We used a few-shot learning approach; detailed instructions are provided in the Supplementary Information.
+To ensure all relevant information was considered, we concatenated the three open-ended responses for each participant into a single document for labeling.
+We instructed the model to provide a list of the most relevant labels.
+LLM performance varies across languages, potentially affecting reliability.
+To preserve linguistic nuances, we conducted autorater coding on original responses rather than translations.